prob140/prob140.github.io/acknowledgments.md

 In Spring 2021 the course officially became Data 140 and took its rightful place in the sequence Data [8](http://data8.org/), [100](http://www.ds100.org/), [140](http://prob140.org/), and [102](https://data102.org/).
 The logo on the Spring 2021 homepage is by the inimitable Ryan Roggenkemper, designer of some memorable staff swag.
 It shows, perhaps too explicitly, the change from Prob to Data.

-We look forward to a new Data 140 course logo being designed by our creative students and staff this year.
+We look forward to a new Data 140 course logo being designed by our creative students and staff.
 Thank you!